Codecademy/docs/content/php/concepts/loops/loops.md

 ---
-Title: 'Loops'
+Title: "Loops"
-Description: 'A loop allows a block of code to repeat some number of times.
+Description: "A loop allows a block of code to repeat some number of times.
 Depending on the type of loop, it can repeat a set number of times, until a particular condition is no longer met, or once for each member of an array.
 The process of repeating the code block is called iteration.
 A for loop is used in PHP when it is known how many times its bock of code should execute.
-The syntax looks like this: pseudo for (init; test; increment) { code to execute;'
+The syntax looks like this: pseudo for (init; test; increment) { code to execute;"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Loops'
+  - "Loops"
-  - 'While'
+  - "While"
-  - 'For'
+  - "For"
 CatalogContent:
-  - 'learn-php'
+  - "learn-php"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A loop allows a block of code to repeat some number of times.